dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 A major performance-boosting feature of the front-end is the Decoded Stream Buffer (DSB) or the UOP Cache.
 The motivation is to cache the macro-ops to UOPs conversion in a separate structure (DSB) that works in parallel with the L1 I-cache.
 During instruction fetch, the DSB is also checked to see if the UOPs translations are already available in the DSB.
 Frequently occurring macro-ops will hit in the DSB, and the pipeline will avoid repeating the expensive pre-decode and decode operations for the 16 bytes bundle.
 The DSB provides six UOPs that match the capacity of the front-end to back-end interface and helps to maintain the balance across the entire core.
 The DSB works in concert with the BPU, the branch prediction unit.
 The BPU predicts the direction of all branch instructions and steers the next instruction fetch based on this prediction.

 Some very complicated instructions may require more UOPs than decoders can handle.
 UOPs for such instruction are served from Microcode Sequencer (MSROM).
 Examples of such instructions include HW operation support for string manipulation, encryption, synchronization, and others.
-Also, MSROM keeps the microcode operations to handle exceptional situations like branch misprediction (which requires pipeline flush), floating-point assist (e.g., when an instruction operates with denormal floating-point value), and others.
+Also, MSROM keeps the microcode operations to handle exceptional situations like branch misprediction (which requires pipeline flush), floating-point assist (e.g., when an instruction operates with a denormal floating-point value), and others.

 The Instruction Decode Queue (IDQ) provides the interface between the in-order front-end and the out-of-order backend.
 IDQ queues up the UOPs in order.
 The IDQ has a total of 128 UOPs, 64 UOPs per hardware thread.